emmahsax/slack_messaging/README.md

 slack-messaging send 'MESSAGE 1' 'MESSAGE 2' 'MESSAGE 3' ...
 'MESSAGE N'
 ```

+> When using special characters in your custom messages, use single quotes instead of double quotes

 If your config file contains both Slack and Discord settings, then running a basic `send` command (either passing in a message or not), will notify both Slack and Discord.
 To specify which service to send a message to, you can pass in a `-s`/`--service` flag:

 ```bash